secsome/FA2sp/README.md

 +) New ExtConfig: SortByTriggerName = BOOLEAN, enable it so FA2 will sort the triggers dropdown and sort them by their name instead of ID
 +) New ExtConfig: AdjustDropdownWidth = BOOLEAN, enable it so FA2 will adjust the param dropdown width automatically
-    +) New ExtConfig: AdjustDropdownWidth.Factor = INTERGER, determines how long is a single char takes, defaults to 8 +) New ExtConfig: AdjustDropdownWidth.Max = INTERGER, determins the max length of the combobox, defaults to 360 -) Remove ExtConfig: OverlayFilter, enable it always.
+    +) New ExtConfig: AdjustDropdownWidth.Factor = INTERGER, determines how long is a single char takes, defaults to 8 +) New ExtConfig: AdjustDropdownWidth.Max = INTERGER, determines the max length of the combobox, defaults to 360 -) Remove ExtConfig: OverlayFilter, enable it always.

 ======================= Changes (2021-03-22) ==============================================================================================